oxydeologist/socials/animelist.md

 ### Mikagura School Suite - 1 Season - 8.7/19
 Yuri anime, Cute Girls doimg cute things.
 Literally MY TYPE of anime but dropped the rating because of the animation that seemed lazy

+### Violet Evergarden - 1 Season 2 Movies - 15/10
+KyoAni employees needs to ge arrested for making this anime ITS SO GOOD OH MY GOD I CRIED

 <p align="centre">
 ### Putting more here im lazy ###